Boudica: 20th century – present

 Boudica was once thought to have been buried at a place which lies now between platforms 9 and 10 in King's Cross station in London.
 There is no evidence for this and it is probably a post-World War II invention.
 At Colchester Town Hall, a life-sized statue of Boudica stands on the south facade, sculpted by L J Watts in 1902; another depiction of her is in a stained glass window by Clayton and Bell in the council chamber.

-Boudica was adopted by the suffragettes as one of the symbols of the campaign for women's suffrage.
+Boudica was adopted by the suffragettes and suffragists as one of the symbols of the campaign for women's suffrage.
+The statue became a rallying point for suffrage demonstrations.
+On 2 March 1906 a small delegation of seven leading members of the WSPU, including Annie Kenney and Flora Drummond were one of the first suffragettes to use the Boadicea as an assembly point.
+This was only a prelude to a much bigger demonstration which took place on 19 May 1906, when a deputation of 350 suffragists and suffragettes, assembled 'at the foot of the beautiful monument to the warrior-queen, Boadicea', as the leader of the WSPU, Emmeline Pankhurst recalled in her autobiography.
+The statue was even transformed into a drawing in which Boadicea was waving a flag inscribed 'Votes for Women'.
+This drawing was given to released WSPU prisoners.
+Many suffragettes even wore a Boadicea brooch, inspired by the statue.
 In 1908, a "Boadicea Banner" was carried in several National Union of Women's Suffrage Societies marches.
 She appears as a character in A Pageant of Great Women written by Cicely Hamilton, which opened at the Scala Theatre, London, in November 1909 before a national tour, and she was described in a 1909 pamphlet as "the eternal feminine... the guardian of the hearth, the avenger of its wrongs upon the defacer and the despoiler".

 A "vocal minority" has claimed Boudica as a Celtic Welsh heroine.
 A statue of Boudica in the Marble Hall at Cardiff City Hall was among those unveiled by David Lloyd George in 1916, though the choice had gained little support in a public vote.
 It shows her with her daughters and without warrior trappings.

 Permanent exhibitions describing the Boudican Revolt are at the Museum of London, Colchester Castle Museum and the Verulamium Museum in St Albans.
 A 36 miles long distance footpath called Boudica's Way passes through countryside between Norwich and Diss in Norfolk.

+In 2017, Shakespeare's Globe theatre staged a play by Tristan Bernays depicting Boudica's failed uprising, written in the style of a Shakespearean history play, with Gina McKee in the lead role.